 Five rodeos.
 Two cattle ranches.
 A dicey calf-birth.
 Ten-thousand miles traveled.
 Countless other moments have led to some incredible storytelling through our collaboration with Carbondale-based director / photographer, Tyler Stableford and Cinch Jeans, Shirts & Rodeo.

-We define great work as that which resonates with the audience.
+Great work expresses truth.
+It resonates with the audience.
+It says something interesting to the rest of us.
 The truth is that the world could use more cowboys.
 In fact, we could all use a little more grit, resilience, and a tight-knit network of friends and family.
 The stories we’ve been able to capture with Cinch celebrate the roots of rodeo and the western lifestyle, but speak to something deeper about human beings.
 We rely on each other.
 From father to son, competitor to competitor, bull rider to bull fighter, we all need each other.